carafe-fm/carafe-bundler/README.md

            Optionally sends Bundle to Carafe.fmp12 if it is open on the host system.

   configuration: Source files are loaded from the current directory by default.
-                 Source file paths and push URL may be customized in your package.json.
+                 Source file paths and send URL may be customized in your package.json.
   options:
     -b  <argument> Bundle path (dist/Carafe-Bundle-{name}-{version}.json)
-    -p  Push the compiled Bundle to Carafe.fmp12 if it is open on the host system (default is false) -f  Force the push to overwrite without prompting the user (default is false) -u  <argument> URL for push (fmp://$/Carafe?script=Push%20Carafe%20Bundle&param={pushConfig})
+    -s  Send the compiled Bundle to Carafe.fmp12 if it is open on the host system (default is false) -f  Force the push to overwrite without prompting the user (default is false) -u  <argument> URL for push (fmp://$/Carafe?script=Push%20Carafe%20Bundle&param={sendConfig})
-        Note: {pushConfig} will be expanded into a JSON object with path string and forcePush bool properties at runtime -h  Shows this help text
+        Note: {sendConfig} will be expanded into a JSON object with path string and forceSend bool properties at runtime -h  Shows this help text

 ```